MichaelScottWeber/Five-Day-Forcast/README.md

 - Enter a zip code into the search field to load weather data for the next five days for that location
 - Select one of the days to see more specific weather details
+- See a different background image depending on the day's weather

 ### Screenshot